 - Payments for approved prescription drugs shall be made only to the applicant's pharmacy of choice.

-The program does not pay cancellation charges, charges for missed appointments, consultation fees or any other charge incurred other than for the actual provision of treatment services.
+The program only pays for the actual provision of treatment services.
+It does not pay cancellation charges, charges for missed appointments, consultation fees or any other charge incurred.

-The BEST Program often has a greater demand then there are funds available; therefore, treatment services can only be provided 1 year from the date of your last treatment.
-You may reapply 1 year from your last treatment.
+The BEST program often has a greater demand than there are funds available; therefore, treatment services can only be provided one year from the date of your last treatment.
+You may reapply one year from your last treatment.

 How is BEST Funded?

-The BEST Program receives donations from Texas Residents who choose to donate $1 when they renew their driver's license or ID at the Texas Department of Public Safety.
+The BEST program receives donations from Texas residents who choose to donate $1 when they apply or renew their driver's license or identification card at the Texas Department of Public Safety.

-To contact a BEST Program Specialist email BESTprogram@hhsc.state.tx.us.
-Our goal is to provide services across the state in order to help Texans see their BEST!
+To contact a BEST program specialist email BESTprogram@hhs.texas.gov.
+Our goal is to provide services across the state to help Texans prevent blindness!